 - Start of application period: December 6, 2021

 Terms of the Application and Admission Process

 The Summer School is open to graduate students, postdoctoral fellows, and new investigators who want to develop and extend their knowledge about behavioural trials.
 We encourage graduate students and early career investigators based in lower and middle-income countries (LMICs) to participate at the Summer school.
 View the list of lower and middle-income countries.

 Early Career Investigators (within 10 years of their PhD, MD, or equivalent) from lower- and middle-income countries are invited to apply for the IBTN LMIC Training Award.
 The award will include a fee waiver for Summer School registration and for in-person attendance to the IBTN 2022 conference as well as personalized mentoring from an internationally recognized expert in behavioural medicine (to complement the support of their home country mentor).
 Read more about the IBTN LMIC Training Award.

 All applicants must be IBTN members or become IBTN members before they submit their Summer School application.
 Membership is free and open to anyone working, studying, engaged, or otherwise actively interested in the field of behavioural science.
 Membership requests are typically processed within 1-3 working days.
 Apply for membership.

 Note: Masters students may be considered for admission if they have the pertinent experience and interest.

 - Full-time postdoctoral fellows who have received their last graduate studies degree within the last 5 years

-- NI who have obtained their first position as an independent professor (or equivalent) within the last 5 years
+- Early career investigators who have obtained their first position as an independent professor (or equivalent) within the last 5 years

-Note: In exceptional cases, new investigator candidates from LMIC countries who have obtained their professor position more than 5 years ago may be considered.
+Note: In exceptional cases, early investigators based in LMICs who have obtained their professor position more than 5 years ago may be considered.